-Trade secrets often comprise customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+What's considered a trade secret?
+They ordinarily include customer lists, sensitive marketing information, non-patented inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a competitive edge.

 Information is more likely to be considered a trade secret if it is:

-Utah is one of the many states that have adopted the Uniform Trade Secrets Act.
+Utah is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 Utah’s trade secret law can be found at Utah Code Ann.
 Secs.
 13-24-1 et seq.

 Utah prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Utah company was unaware it possessed purloined trade secrets, it can still be prosecuted under Utah law if it should have known.

-A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
-In egregious situations, a Utah court can award punitive damages up to twice the amount of any award.
-Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.
+A victim of trade secret theft can also seek financial compensation, based on measuring the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered..
+An action for misappropriation must be brought within three years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.